 There were more tales than customers.
 Traders preferred to do business on the sidewalk, even when it rained.
-President Thomas Jefferson’s embargo slowed commerce in New England.
-Only a third of the offices were rented.
-The bar stood empty, the hotel barely had an occupant.
+Then President Thomas Jefferson’s embargo slowed commerce in New England.
+Dexter could rent only a third of the offices.
+The bar stood empty, and the hotel barely had an occupant.

 That wasn’t Andrew Dexter’s problem any more.
 To finance his dream, he had started or taken control of the Berkshire Bank in Pittsfield, Mass., the Farmers’ Exchange Bank in Gloucester, R.I., the Penobscot Bank of Bucksport, Maine, the Coos Bank of Haverhill, N.H., and the Detroit Bank, housed in the first brick building in Michigan.
 He issued hundreds of thousands of dollars in bank notes while building his ever-more-grandiose skyscraper.

 Nathan Appleton and other Boston merchants grew suspicious of Dexter’s ‘country’ bank notes.
 In 1808, they took their story to the press.
 Shopkeepers began refusing banknotes from Dexter’s banks.
 Appleton and his friends sent agents to Dexter’s far-away banks to redeem the notes that Boston shopkeepers had accepted as currency.
 The banks couldn’t exchange the notes for gold or silver, and the extent of Dexter’s fraud began to be realized.
 Dexter could no longer pay his workmen, and hundreds, if not thousands of them were wiped out.